earthstar-project/mini-rpc/README.md

 return the value                        |
 from the Res, or                        |
 throw the error                         |
-                               (network | boundary)
 ```

-To build a plugin for some kind of network, your job is to build the two middle columns of this diagram: a new evaluator function which sends/receives `Req` and `Res` objects over the network, and a network server or listener that runs the normal evaluator function.
+To build a plugin for some kind of network, your job is to build the two middle columns of this diagram
+* a new evaluator function which sends and receives `Req` and `Res` objects over the network, and serializes/deserializses them (probably to JSON)
+* a network server or listener that runs the normal built-in `evaluator` function.

 # Demos